 What is Usability Testing?

-It is a method which allows testing usability of the product by observing users.
+It is a method that allows testing the usability of the product by observing users.
 The aim here is to reveal changes to enhance the overall experience of the user.

 What are the Advantages of Usability Testing

 Testing usability allows the identification of problems in the initial stages.
-Solving these issues earlier makes save staff time and impact on the schedule.
+Solving these issues earlier makes save staff time and impacts the schedule.

 In a usability test, you will have to:

 - Learn if users can finish specified tasks.

 - Distinguish the duration it takes to complete said tasks.